Check out some of these tips that will establish a school's essential role during a crisis.

 Maximize Collaboration Tools

 To prepare for remote working and learning without disruption, ensure faculty and students have a stable internet connection.
-Employees may utilize productivity tools and collaborate using G Suite, Microsoft Office 365, and similar solutions.
+Employees may utilize productivity tools and collaborate using Google Workspace (previously known as G Suite), Microsoft Office 365, and similar solutions.
 Teachers can also back-up, share, and edit large amounts of files like classroom discussions and written requirement submissions instantaneously through tools like Google Drive, iCloud, or Dropbox.

 Set Aside An Area For Studies